 - Rib wall resection as appropriate for neoplasia

 - Pectus Excavatum: This abnormality to the thoracic wall results in a compressed heart and lungs.
 Surgery is best performed when kittens or puppies are young to allow the cartilage to develop in a more normal orientation.
-Dr. Agrodnia has performed numerous procedures in both kittens and puppies safely to provide these patients with adequate chest volume to grow and live normal lives.
+Our surgeons have performed numerous procedures in both kittens and puppies safely to provide these patients with adequate chest volume to grow and live normal lives.

 - PDA: Patent Ductus Arteriosus is a congenital defect that maintains an open vessel from the pulmonary artery to the aorta allowing blood to bypass the lungs and not get oxygenated.
 Safe ligation of the ductus is the best way to ensure a surgical cure of this condition and a normal life expectancy.
-Dr. Agrodnia was trained by the founding father of veterinary cardiovascular surgery, Dr. George Eyster and has performed dozens of this procedure, all safely.
+Our surgeons have been trained by the founding father of veterinary cardiovascular surgery, Dr. George Eyster and have performed dozens of this procedure, all safely.